Scaling limit of the random walk on a Galton-Watson tree with regular varying offspring distribution: Introduction

 Now we define the $\lambda$-baised random walk $(X_n)_{n\geq 0}$ on a fixed tree $\TT$.
 The walk starts from the root $\rho$, with the transition probability as follows:

-For the root, we add an extra parent $\rho^*$ to it and suppose that the random walk is reflected in $\rho^*$. $P^\TT$ (resp. $E^\TT$) denotes the law (resp. expectation) of the random walk conditional on $\TT$, which is called the quenched law.
-Another measure $P$, often referred to as the annealed law, is obtained by averaging the quenched law over $\mathbb{P}$. $E$ is its associated expectation.
-Also, we denote by $P^*$ the annealed probability conditioned on non-extinction.
+For the root, we add an extra parent $\rho^*$ to it and suppose that the random walk is reflected at $\rho^*$.
+We let $P^\TT$ (resp. $E^\TT$) denote the law (resp. expectation) of the random walk conditioned on $\TT$, which is called the quenched law.
+Another measure $P$, often referred to as the annealed law, is obtained by averaging the quenched law over $\mathbb{P}$.
+We set $E$ as the annealed expectation.
+Also, we denote by $P^*$ (resp. $E^*$) the annealed probability (resp. expectation) conditioned on non-extinction.

-On the topic of random walk on a Galton-Waston tree.
-Lyons proved in \cite{lyons1995ergodic}, under $P^*$, $(X_n)_{n\geq 0}$ is transient when $\lambda>m$, positive recurrent when $0<\lambda<m$ and null recurrent when $m=\lambda$.
-In the critical case, namely $\lambda=m$, Y.Peres and O.Zeitouni proved in \cite{peres2008central} that a central limit theorem on the height function of the walk holds, under some moments condition on the offspring distribution.
-This theorem has been extended by A.Dembo and N.Sun in \cite{dembo2012central} to the case of multitype Galton-Waston tree, under some weaker hypotheses.
-However, there seems no investigation on the case when $\nu$ only has finite moment of order less than two.
+On the topic of $\lambda$-baised random walk on a Galton-Watson tree, it is first proved in \cite{lyons1995ergodic} that, under $P^*$, $(X_n)_{n\geq 0}$ is transient when $\lambda>m$, positive recurrent when $0<\lambda<m$ and null recurrent when $m=\lambda$.
+In the critical case, namely $\lambda=m$, Y.Peres and O.Zeitouni prove in \cite{peres2008central} that a central limit theorem on the height function of the walk holds, under some moments condition on the offspring distribution.
+This theorem is extended by A.Dembo and N.Sun in \cite{dembo2012central} to the case of multi-type Galton-Watson tree, under some weaker hypotheses.

-In \cite{aidekon2017scaling}, L.Raph\'elis and E.A\"id\'ekon consider the trace of the walk at time $n$, that is the subtree of $\TT$ made up the vertices visited until time $n$: $\mathcal{R}_n:=(\TT^n,d_{\TT_n})$.
-In the notion, $\TT^n:=\{u\in \TT:\exists k\leq n, X_k=u\}$ is regarded as a metric space, equipped with the natural graph distance $d_{\TT_n}$.
-The trace can also be considered as an unlabelled tree, with the edge inherited from $\TT$.
-Its proved in \cite{aidekon2017scaling} that when $\lambda=m>1$, and $\nu$ has finite variation, the following convergence holds both under $P^*$ (annealed case) and under $P^\TT$ for $\mathbb{P}^*$-a,e. tree (quenched case):
+In \cite{aidekon2017scaling}, L.Raph\'elis and E.A\"id\'ekon consider the trace of the $\lambda$-baised walk at time $n$, that is the subtree of $\TT$ made up the vertices visited until time $n$.
+They consider the graph $\mathcal{R}_n:=(\TT^n,d_{\TT_n})$ where $\TT^n:=\{u\in \TT:\exists k\leq n, X_k=u\}$ is regarded as a metric space, equipped with the natural graph distance $d_{\TT_n}$.
+The trace can also be considered as an unlabelled tree, with the edges inherited from $\TT$.
+It is proved in \cite{aidekon2017scaling} that when $\lambda=m>1$, and $\nu$ has finite variation, the following convergence holds both under $P^*$ (annealed case) and under $P^\TT$ for $\mathbb{P}^*$-a,e. tree (quenched case):